 No hotel of this caliber would be complete without an incredible selection of dining options.
 Rosen Shingle Creek is no exception.
 From fine dining to poolside munchies, every dish is sure to delight.

 Two fine dining restaurants were developed to satisfy two decidedly different tastes.
 For those in search of a quiet evening, a hearty cabernet and a succulent steak, A Land Remembered Steakhouse will satisfy that craving.
-Named after Patrick Smith’s revered novel, immortalizing Florida’s rich history and landscapes, this restaurant is being talked about as the area’s newest legendary steakhouse, located in the Golf Clubhouse.
+Named after the late Patrick Smith’s revered novel, immortalizing Florida’s rich history and landscapes, this restaurant is being talked about as the area’s newest legendary steakhouse, located in the Golf Clubhouse.
 Cala Bella™ (“Beautiful Creek”) provides a decidedly different, yet equally impressive menu.
 This elegant Italian bistro is the hotel’s signature restaurant, boasting a magnificent private dining room (seats up to 30), a brilliantly stocked wine cellar, and presentation cooking bar where individuals can comfortably dine alone or enjoy the chefs’ companionship as well as their culinary delights.

 Guests in search of a more casual dining experience need only head over to Café Osceola & Osceola Bar.
 With its Spanish revival décor and stunning views through floor to ceiling windows, this buffet restaurant, open for breakfast, lunch and dinner, is an excellent choice.
 The new Tobias Flats & Watering Hole features a delightful take on flatbreads and unique recipes for lunch and dinner, while Banrai Sushi is open for dinner featuring traditional sushi, signature rolls, specialty sakes and inspired cocktails.
 In keeping with the Rosen tradition, the 18 Monroe Street Market offers guests a 24-hour restaurant with quick snacks and quick-to-order meals available for dine-in or take out.
 Smoooth Java™, located in the main lobby, is the destination of choice for anyone in search of superb coffee, smoothies or pastries.
 And if all these options still aren’t enough, Rosen Shingle Creek also provides 24-hour in-room dining service.